jason-curtis/dont-touch-your-face/README.md

 ## How to use it

 Visit [donttouchyourface.net](http://donttouchyourface.net).
-Then keep that tab open and go about your business.
+Accept the camera permissions, then keep that tab open and go about your business.
-The tab will constantly check for things that look like hands, covering things that look like faces.
+The tab will constantly check for things that look like hands, overlapping things that look like faces.

-*note: when the tab's in the background, the refresh rate is lower so it won't be as fast to catch you.*
+*note:* when the tab is in the background, the refresh rate is lower so it won't be as fast to catch you.
+This is to prevent hogging too much of your system resources

 ## How it works

 Don't Touch Your Face uses deep learning with the [tensorflow.js library](https://www.tensorflow.org/js) and two libraries that have been built on top of it.

 Huge props to <a href="https://github.com/victordibia/handtrack.js">handtrack.js</a> which is used to track hands, and <a href="https://github.com/justadudewhohacks/face-api.js">face-api.js</a> which is used to find your face.

+### Isn't this creepy?

+Your camera data stays on your computer and your computer does all of the computation locally.
+We're not sending the video anywhere or collecting it.

-## Is it perfect?
+### Is it perfect?

 nope.
 Sometimes there are false negatives and sometimes there are false positives.
 I wrote this in an evening in under 200 lines of code.
 What a cool world we live in.